WianStipp/transformer/README.md

-# transformer
+# Attention Is All You Need
-Implementing a transformer from scratch in Jax and Torch.
+Implementing "Attention Is All You Need" Vaswani et al. from scratch in Jax and Torch.